anyoptimization/pymoo/docs/source/problems/constrained/modact.md

 # MODAct

 MODAct (multi-objective design of actuators) is a real-world benchmark test-suite <cite data-cite="modact"></cite> for constrained multi-objective optimization.
 The optimization problems aim at finding small electro-actuators given some objectives and constraints.
-Currently, there are 20 problems with up to 5 objectives and 10 inequaltiy constraints, summarized in the table below.
+Currently, there are 20 problems with up to 5 objectives and 10 inequality constraints, summarized in the table below.

 In order to solve these problems, you will need to have the [modact](https://github.com/epfl-lamd/modact) package and its dependencies installed (Docker image available).
 A single solution evaluation takes about 20 ms. Therefore, the use of parallel schemes is advised.